arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-Arduino-Cloud.md

 1. If you haven't done so already, [install the agent](https://create.arduino.cc/getting-started/plugin/welcome).
 2. If you have installed the agent but you still encounter this warning, see [If Arduino Create Agent isn't detected](https://support.arduino.cc/hc/en-us/articles/360016466600-Warning-To-upload-a-sketch-via-USB-port-make-sure-the-Agent-is-installed-and-running-on-this-computer).

+### Power supply issues

+* Check your device's power supply.
+Avoid using a USB hub, and instead connect the board directly to a USB port or another power source with a reliable cable to ensure sufficient power.
 ---

 <a id="device-status"></a>